rgalanakis/robgforpps/_pages/one-city.md

 Schools are our most local public institutions, but the lack of civic involvement sets an embarassing example for a democratic society.

-One City Policy: Ensure schools adhere to and enhance Site Council and Climate & Culture Team bylaws on democratic involvement to increase teacher and parent engagement.
+{% include policy-proposal.html slug="civic" text="Ensure schools adhere to and enhance Site Council and Climate & Culture Team bylaws on democratic involvement to increase teacher and parent engagement." %}
-{:class="policy-proposal"}

 How many school Site Councils adhere to their bylaws, which usually require elections, meeting minutes, and communications?
 How many Climate & Culture Teams make community-wide decisions with no community input?

 We know people opt-out of engagement when they feel like it doesn't matter.
 PPS is happy to ask parents to wash lunch trays and rake leaves, but we're unwelcome when we want to be partners in decisionmaking.

-One City Policy: Lead the way on democratic good governance by adding a PAT representative to the PPS Board, to help implement smart policies, and ensure a healthy, strike-free relationship.
+{% include policy-proposal.html slug="civic" text="Lead the way on democratic good governance by adding a PAT representative to the PPS Board, to help implement smart policies, and ensure a healthy, strike-free relationship." %}
-{:class="policy-proposal"}

 Studies repeatedly show that corporations with union representatives on their boards outperform those without.
 Having union representation on boards is common in Nordic countries for example.